MatthewReid854/reliability/docs/Optimizers.rst

 There is no single best optimizer for fitting probability distributions so a few options are provided as described below.

 **Which optimizer should I pick?**

+You don't really need to worry about picking an optimizer as the default choice is usually sufficient.
+If you do want to select your optimizer, you have four to choose from.
+Most importantly, you should be aware of what the optimizer is doing (minimizing the negative log-likelihood equation by varying the parameters) and understand that optimizers aren't all the same which can cause different results.
+If you really need to know the best optimizer then select "best", otherwise you can just leave the default as None.

 There are three behaviours within reliability with respect to the choice of optimizer.
 These depend on whether the user has specified a specific optimizer ("TNC", "L-BFGS-B", "nelder-mead", "powell"), specified all optimizers ("all" or "best"), or not specified anything (None).